ebiggers/libdeflate/README.md

 guessing.
 However, libdeflate's decompression routines do optionally provide the actual number of output bytes in case you need it.

+Windows developers: note that the calling convention of libdeflate.dll is cdecl.
+This differs from the Windows API, which uses stdcall.
+If you call into libdeflate.dll using a non-C/C++ language, or dynamically using LoadLibrary(), make sure to use the cdecl calling convention.
+Using the wrong calling convention may crash your application.

 # DEFLATE vs. zlib vs. gzip

 The DEFLATE format ([rfc1951](https://www.ietf.org/rfc/rfc1951.txt)), the zlib